jhoffman5/student_accessible_files/comporg/p4/README.md

 You *must* use floating point instructions with the exception of the *sin* calculation.
 The AARCH64 ISA doesn't have a *sin* instruction so instead use the math library version.

 You must use floating point registers (S registers and / or D registers) in order to make use of the floating point instruction set.
 S is single precesion (float).
 D is double precision (double).
-Which you use is up to you.
+We're using all doubles in this project.

 Correct backing up and restoring of registers are required.